Naga-Harshitha/Note-Taking/README.md

-The project aim is to design and build a notes app that can take multiple entries per note.
-It should allow users to select a note when they launch the app
+The project aim is to design and build a note app, users can easily add, edit, or delete their notes.
+The notes user has added to this app will be stored in the browser's local storage so, they won't remove on page refresh or tab close.